dalenguyen/firebase-wordpress-docs/docs/extensions/google-maps.rst

 Realtime Google Maps
 =============

-This is an extension for the main Integrate Firebase PRO plugin and still under development.
-You can check the demo on: https://wordpress.dalenguyen.me/google-maps-integration/
+This is an extension for the main Integrate Firebase PRO plugin.

 .. raw:: html